-A final step in the track reconstruction is common to all considered methods.
-Track candidates 187 are required to have four hits , either found directly with the and, as explained in the 188 previous subsections, can be found either with the QUBO approach that combines triplets into 189 quadruplets (see Section 4.1) or by using the classical CKF method or by combining selected 190 doublets or triplets into quadruplets (see Section 4.3) or by employing the QGNN approach that 191 combines doublets into quadruplets (see Section 4.2).
-The track candidates are fitted to straight 192 lines with the least-square method, as the particles propagate through the tracking detector in 193 absence of a magnetic field.
-A track candidate is considered matched if it has at least three out 194 of four hits matched to the same particle.
-Figure 8 (left) shows the duplication rate, i.e. the 195 fraction of matched particles that are matched to more than one track candidate, as a function 196 of ξ .
-The substantially larger duplication rate of the CKF technique is due to this method being 197 a local approach with no knowledge of the overall BX, unlike the QUBO and QGNN-based 198 approaches.
-199
+197 among these candidates, using a final step explained in the following.

+The track candidates are fitted to straight lines with the least-square method, as the particles propagate through the tracking detector in absence of a magnetic field.
+A track candidate is considered matched if it has at least three out of four hits matched to the same particle.
+Figure 8 (left) shows the duplication rate, i.e. the fraction of matched particles that are matched to more than one track candidate, as a function of ξ .
+The substantially larger duplication rate of the CKF technique is due to this method being a local approach with no knowledge of the overall BX, unlike the QUBO and QGNN-based approaches.

 Figure 8.
-Left: duplication rate as a function of ξ .
+Left: duplication Duplication rate as a function of ξ .
 The results from the exact matrix diagonalisation are shown as a line to help the comparison between the methods.
 The results based on hybrid quantum-classical methods rely on classical simulations of quantum devices.
-The decrease in duplication rate for CKF for $\xi > 5$ is correlated with the overall decrease in tracking efficiency in this scenario.
-Right: χ^2 distribution of the fitted track candidates found using the QUBO approach with exact matrix diagonalisation, shown separately for matched (blue) and fake (red) track candidates where .
-The dashed lines represent the fake track candidates are scaled by a factor from the QUBO solution, while the solid lines represent the selected tracks after the resolution of 10 for ease of comparison reconstruction ambiguities.
+The decrease in duplication rate for CKF for $\xi > 5$ is correlated with due to the limit set on seeds with shared hits and an overall decrease in tracking efficiency in this scenario.
+See Figure 5 (rigth) for the number of positrons corresponding to each ξ .
+Right: χ^2 distribution Distribution of the χ^2 divided by the number of degrees of freedom for fitted track candidates found using the QUBO approach with exact matrix diagonalisation, shown separately for matched (blue) and fake (red) track candidates.
+The dashed lines represent the track candidates from the QUBO solution, while the solid lines represent the selected tracks after the resolution of reconstruction ambiguities.

-To resolve the overlaps between the track candidates and to reject fake tracks, an ambiguity 200 resolution step is performed.
-The track candidates are scored based on the χ^2 of the track fit 201 , shown in Figure 8, and the number of shared hits with other track candidates.
-The track 202 candidates with the most shared hits are evaluated first.
-They are compared to the other track 203 candidates sharing the same hits, and the ones with worse χ^2 of the track fit are rejected.
-The 204 procedure is repeated until all remaining tracks have up to one shared hit.
-Figure 8 (right) 205 shows the effect of the ambiguity resolution on matched and fake tracks for a QUBO solved 206 using matrix diagonalisation in a BX with $\xi = 7$.
-This scenario was selected to show the effect 207 for the highest particle multiplicity considered in this work.
-208
+To resolve the overlaps between the track candidates and to reject fake tracks, an ambiguity 205 resolution step is performed.
+The track candidates are scored based on the $\chi^2 \chi^2/ndf$ of the 206 track fit and the number of shared hits with other track candidates.
+The track candidates with 207 the most shared hits are evaluated first.
+They are compared to the other track candidates 208 sharing the same hits, and the ones with worse $\chi^2 \chi^2/ndf$ of the track fit are rejected.
+The 209 procedure is repeated until all remaining tracks have up to one shared hit.
+Figure 8 (right) 210 shows the effect of the ambiguity resolution on matched and fake tracks for a QUBO solved 211 using matrix diagonalisation in a BX with $\xi = 7$.
+This scenario was selected to show the effect 212 for the highest particle multiplicity considered in this work.
+213

-209 5.
+214 5.
 Results

-210 5.1.
+215 5.1.
 Studies with classical hardware

+The results presented in the following are obtained on classical hardware, including classical simulations of quantum hardware.
+A set of studies performed on quantum hardware (ibm_nairobi) will be presented in Section 5.2.
 The performance of various tracking methods is assessed using the efficiency and the fake rate as metrics, which are computed on the final set of tracks.
 The efficiency and fake rate are defined as

-$$\text{Efficiency} = \frac{N{\text{tracks}}^{\text{matched}}}{N{\text{tracks}}^{\text{generated}}} \quad \text{and} \quad \text{Fake rate} = \frac{N{\text{tracks}}^{\text{take}}}{N{\text{tracks}}^{\text{reconstructed}}}.$$ (3)
+$$\text{Efficiency} = \frac{N{\text{tracks}}^{\text{matched}}}{N{\text{tracks}}^{\text{generated}}} \quad \text{and} \quad \text{Fake rate} = \frac{N{\text{tracks}}^{\text{fake}}}{N{\text{tracks}}^{\text{reconstructed}}}.$$ (3)

-Figure 9 shows the average track reconstruction efficiency (left) and fake rate (right) as a function of the laser field intensity parameter ξ for all tested approaches: QUBO-QUBO-based tracking (both with the approximate solution obtained with VQE and the exact solution via matrix diagonalisation), QGNN-based tracking, and conventional CKF-based tracking.
+Figure 9 shows the average track reconstruction efficiency (left) and fake rate (right) as a function of the laser field intensity parameter ξ for all tested approaches: QUBO-based tracking (both with the approximate solution obtained with VQE and the exact solution via matrix diagonalisation), QGNN-based tracking, and conventional CKF-based tracking.